 Dynamic remarketing takes all this one step further by making the ad experience more personalized.

 By setting custom parameters in your site tags, you can reach past visitors with ads about the exact products or services they viewed previously.
 If you have multiple categories, dynamic remarketing could help hyperfocus campaigns.

-While search ads are mainly text, the responsive format combines both text and image ads, and are a must in display campaigns.
-In fact, responsive ads are becoming the default for the Google Display Network, so you better upgrade sooner or later.
+While search ads are mainly text, the responsive format combines both text and image ads and is a must in any display campaign.
+In fact, responsive ads are becoming the default for the Google Display Network, so you better upgrade sooner than later.

-There are a good number of different ad formats and sizes, but creating content for all the permutations can be difficult.
+Ad size and format vary widely, and creating content for all the permutations can be difficult.

-You write your descriptions and headlines, choose imagery and upload your logo, and Google will optimize them for performance.
+You write your descriptions and headlines, choose imagery, upload your logo, and Google will optimize them for performance.
 The ideal result is an ad that blends in with the main website.

 While you could certainly find that in Google’s free library, uploading your own images is the best route, as it gives Google options.
-If you’re a sports equipment business, pictures of athletes in action are a good way to elicit reactions or click-throughs from visitors.
-Video content is also supported as responsive ads, which can add variety to what remarketed or new customers will experience.
+If you’re a sports equipment business, pictures of athletes in action are a good way to elicit reactions or click-throughs from a potential customer.
+Video content is also supported as responsive display ads, which can add variety to what remarketed or new customers will experience.